job-app-tracker/job-app-tracker/README.md

 ## Highlighted Features
 - Create an account
-- Multiple stages of the the application process as columns
+- Multiple stages of the application process as columns
 - Job cards that store multiple information about a particular job
 - drag and drop a card from one application stage to another
 - Create a list of todos for each job